retaildevcrews/helium-java/README.md

 docker build . -t helium-dev -f Dockerfile-Dev

-# We use a multi-stage docker build as installing the prerequisites and Azure CLI takes a while
+# We use a multi-stage docker build as installing the prerequisites and Azure CLI takes a while.
 # If you want to build a "permanent cache" of the first stage (so that "docker system prune"
-# doesn't delete it), you can run this command first
+# doesn't delete it), you can run this command first:

 docker build . --target helium-dev-base -t helium-dev-base -f Dockerfile-Dev

 # Customizing your environment with dotFiles
 # If you want to use git from within the container, you should copy your ~/.gitconfig to dotFiles folder
 # before building the container.
-You can also copy your ~/.bashrc file to dotFiles
+You can also copy your ~/.bashrc file to dotFiles to keep your aliases and exports.
 # Ensure you don't accidentally copy any credentials or secrets!
 # .gitignore will not commit any files in dotFiles that begin with "."
-# update .gitignore for any other files to exclude
+# update .gitignore for any other files to exclude.

-# Then run the container with the following command.
+# Then run the container with the command specified below.
 Note that the -v argument below specifies
-# that the $HOME/.azure should be mounted in the /home/helium/.azure in the container.
+# that the Host OS $HOME/.azure should be mounted in the /home/helium/.azure in the container.
 This
 # is done so that any stored azure credentials created and cached by (az login) from the  host OS
 # will be used to access the keyvault specified using the cmd line argument KEYVAULT_NAME.
 # Additionally, mounting the volume (with the -v option) prevents your Azure credentials from
-# accidentally getting pushed to a repo
+# accidentally getting pushed to a repo.

 docker run -p 4120:4120 --name helium-dev \
 --env KEYVAULT_NAME=$He_Name  \